mgdotdev/libRL/manuscript/paper.md

-for details) and imported/used similarly to any other module available in the standard library. ``libRL`` includes therein an exhaustive set of methods for customizing the calculation parameters so to satisfy the broadest of scopes necessary for the RAM development community.
-Users are encouraged to consult the docstrings therein for a full description of the customizations available.
+for details) and imported/used similarly to any other module available in the standard library. ``libRL`` includes therein an exhaustive set of methods for customizing the calculation parameters so to satisfy the broadest of scopes necessary for the RAM development community - users are encouraged to consult the docstrings therein for a full description of the customizations available.

+# Conflict of interest

+Authors declare that there are no conflicts of interest.

 # Acknowledgements